Fiddling While Rome Burns

 (if only there were a viable alternative to the idiots we have now)

-One Reply to “Fiddling While Rome Burns”
+One thought on “Fiddling While Rome Burns

-Leave a Reply
+Leave a comment